-HEINC UN Criteria Assessment Α Importance to the course, or pattern of our cultural or natural history The Glenferrie Road Precinct is of historical significance as a collection of residences that were developed at the same time following the 1932 subdivision of Victorian era mansion Doona Estate, which saw the creation of generous allotments with frontages to Glenferrie Road, Stonnington Place, Church Street and Cross Street.
-The dwellings at 371-375 Glenferrie Road, and possibly 369 Glenferrie Road, were designed and built by Percy Copy & Son, a partnership between Percy Neville Cope and Clifford Neville Cope who were responsible for the construction of numerous domestic residences across Malvern.
+A Importance to the course, or pattern of our cultural or natural history The Glenferrie Road Precinct is of historical significance as a collection of residences that were developed at the same time following the 1932 subdivision of Victorian era mansion Doona Estate, which saw the creation of generous allotments with frontages to Glenferrie Road, Stonnington Place, Church Street and Cross Street.
+The dwellings at 371- 375 Glenferrie Road, and possibly 369 Glenferrie Road, were designed and built by Percy Cope & Son, a partnership between Percy Neville Cope and Clifford Neville Cope who were responsible for the construction of numerous domestic residences across Malvern.
 The precinct represents part of the wider pattern of rapid subdivision and development that was unfolding across the municipality during the 1920s and 1930s and forms a tangible link to the interwar urban character changes taking place in Malvern more broadly. В Possession of uncommon, rare or endangered aspects of our cultural or natural history This place does not meet this criterion. С Potential to yield information that will contribute to an understanding of our cultural or natural history This place does not meet this criterion.
-D Important in demonstrating the principal characteristics of a class of cultural or natural places or environments This place does not meet this criterion. Ε Importance in exhibiting particular aesthetic characteristics The Glenferrie Road Precinct is of aesthetic significance as a cohesive group of Interwar Old English residences.
+D Important in demonstrating the principal characteristics of a class of cultural or natural places or environments This place does not meet this criterion.
+E Importance in exhibiting particular aesthetic characteristics The Glenferrie Road Precinct is of aesthetic significance as a cohesive group of Interwar Old English (371 and 373 Glenferrie Road) and Georgian Revival (369 and 375 Glenferrie Road) residences.
 Although the individual buildings are not without alterations, they retain a high level of integrity as a group and demonstrate stylistic cohesion through uniformity in built form, materials, detailing, fenestration, heights, setbacks, sitting and allotment sizes.
-This is partially due to their construction during the same period and primarily by the same company, being Percy Copy & Son.
-Its unified character is also further enhanced by the original front boundary fences, which are predominantly composed of open face brick and timber.
+This is partially due to their construction during the same period and primarily by the same company, being Percy

+Cope & Son.
 Combined, these elements create a harmonious and attractive group of buildings along a main thoroughfare that is free from modern development.
 F Importance in demonstrating a high degree of creative or technical achievement at a particular period This place does not meet this criterion.
 G Strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.
 This includes the significance of a place to Indigenous peoples as part of the continuing and developing cultural traditions This place does not meet this criterion. Н Special association with the life or works of a person, or group of persons, of importance in our history.
 This place does not meet this criterion.